CBEP-SoCB/CBEP_Sediment_sum/Graphics/Graphics_Metals.md

 ### Units

-See the “Review\_Data.Rmd” for details.

 Ramboll Standardized units in the Access database, so, concentrations of metals are expressed in *μ**g*/*g* dry weight (\~ ppm).

-There are no SQuiRTs for Dioxins and Furans.
-Instead, Ramboll also expressed them in TEQ – Tox equivalents.
-Toxic equivalents provide a way to estimate the cumulative toxic effect of a mixture of related chemicals by weighting each compound by its relative toxic effect, compared to some reference compound (conventionally TCDD).

 ### Change Factor Levels